 - Fever and chills

-The symptoms of sinus headache are closely related to that of migraine, and the two conditions are often misdiagnosed for this reason.
+The symptoms of a sinus headache are closely related to that of a migraine, which subsequently causes the two conditions to often be misdiagnosed.

-The diagnosis of sinus headache begins with a thorough medical history and physical examination.
-A scope device can sometimes be inserted up the nasal passages to obtain a direct visualization of the affected area, which is useful in diagnosis.
+The diagnosis of a sinus headache begins with a thorough medical history and physical examination.
+A scope device can sometimes be inserted up the nasal passages to obtain direct visualization of the affected area.

 It is important to determine the cause of the sinus headache, as this will have a significant impact on the treatment of the condition.
 For example, a bacterial infection will require a short course of antibiotics, whereas allergic sinusitis will respond better to antihistamine medications.